shamafarabi/shama.github.io/datascienceprojects.md

 The data for this ML modeling was scraped from trasncripts available online.
 An RNN based AWD LSTM Model pretrained on WikiTxt dataset was used as a language model and then fine tuned with the current dataset for this project.
 The language model was then trained as a classification model to predict characters from a dialogue\lines they said in the show.

-## Data Visualization with Tableau:
+## Data Visualization with Tableau

 ### 1. Unemployment in the US during Covid-19, Visualized using Tableau